Field Note

 The practical benefit is bigger than sentiment.
 Fishing apparel takes abuse from salt, sand, hooks, pliers, barnacles, wet truck beds, sunblock, fish slime, and careless storage.
 The more a brand supports care and repair, the less risky it feels to recommend premium gear to readers who will actually use it.

-SteveFraney.com is built around Northeast coastal fishing decisions from Chincoteague, Virginia, to Camden, Maine: surf, shore access, boat days, rain, wind, summer sun, shoulder-season cold, tackle choices, and practical apparel.
-Patagonia fits because it helps answer the questions readers already have:
+Northeast coastal fishing from Chincoteague, Virginia, to Camden, Maine, asks a lot from clothing and carry gear: surf, shore access, boat days, rain, wind, summer sun, shoulder-season cold, tackle choices, and practical apparel.
+Patagonia helps answer the questions anglers already have:

 - What should I wear when the forecast is not honest?